asmitsen/GPT-Q-160M-/README.md

 # Model Description

 The Question-Answering GPT is an open source Generative Pre-Trained Transformer model with 160M Parameters which has been trained on a larg corpus of Open Web text data as well as been trained for Open Book Generative Question-Answering Task.
 This Model has shown impressive performance in terms of Generative Question Answering compared to GPT-3.
-When given same context and question to GPT-3 and QNA-GPT the answers provide by both the models were quiet similar.
+When given same context and question to GPT-3 and GPT-q the answers provide by both the models were quiet similar.

 # Training Limitations

 The model was already been trained on a downstream task which is Open Book Abstractive Question-Answering.
-On fine-tuning this model on any dataset will completly overwrite its abilities, So if you want to fine-tune the model we will be uploading the Generative model of QNA-GPT.
+On fine-tuning this model on any dataset will completly overwrite its abilities, So if you want to fine-tune the model we will be uploading the Generative model of GPT-q.

 # Use Case